What are Kotatsu and Chabudai?

 I. The Number of People to Use It

-It does not make sense to buy a small table while the people to use it are many.
+It does not make sense to buy a small table while many people use it.
 Consider your family members.
 Buy one that accommodates everyone.

 II.
 Round Shaped